derekphilipau/glazypress/docs/guide/materials/README.md

 When working with actual materials in the studio, it's best to use the most accurate analysis you can find for each material.

+## Material Metadata

+### Subtype

+Materials can be set as a subtype of one of the following values:

+*Alumina, Ash, Clay, Colorant, Miscellaneous, Feldspar, Flux, Frit, Opacifier, Silica*

+This list of subtypes was inherited from imported recipe data and are still used because no one has yet suggested a better list.
+The subtype is simply an organizational tool used to group materials together.

+### Parent Material

+While not a required field, *Parent Material* is quite important for the functions of Glazy.
+Namely, this field is used to determine whether or not materials and the recipes that use these materials, are similar.

+As an example, let's look at the classic Leach 4321:
+ * 40 Potash Feldspar
+ * 30 Silica
+ * 20 Whiting
+ * 10 Kaolin

+Now imagine you wish to make a batch of this recipe.
+You look everywhere in your studio for materials called "Potash Feldspar" and "Kaolin" but cannot find them.
+However, you do find "Custer Feldspar" and "EPK", and you realize that these materials are *types* of Potash Feldspar and Kaolin, respectively.
+Your final recipe batch of Leach 4321 is:
+ * 40 Custer Feldspar
+ * 30 Silica
+ * 20 Whiting
+ * 10 EPK

+While technically both of the above recipes are "Leach 4321", they differ in both materials used as well as final chemical analysis.
+However, when comparing glaze recipes we often want to overlook slight differences in chemistry between similar materials (in this case, types of Potash Feldspar and Kaolin).
+That is not to say that these differences are not *significant*, and in fact some material substitutions may give quite different results.

+In Glazy, materials are organized into a *tree*.
+In other words, materials can have *parents* and *children*.
+In the case above using Leach 4321, "Custer Feldspar" is the *child* of "Potash Feldspar".
+Similarly, "EPK" is a child of "Kaolin".
+This is because there are many types of "Potash Feldspar" and "Kaolin", "Custer Feldspar" and "EPK" being just a couple of them.

+When Glazy attempts to find *similar* base recipes, it does so using the immediate parent materials.
+In the above batch of Leach 4321:
+ * 40 Custer Feldspar (Parent: Potash Feldspar)
+ * 30 Silica (No Parent)
+ * 20 Whiting (No Parent)
+ * 10 EPK (Parent: Kaolin)

+In this case, the recipe used for comparison is:
+ * 40 Potash Feldspar
+ * 30 Silica
+ * 20 Whiting
+ * 10 Kaolin

+Obviously, this is the same recipe as our original Leach 4321.
+So Glazy recognizes these two recipes as *equivalent*.

+When adding new materials to Glazy, it is advisable to specify a Parent Material if possible.

+For example most Potassium Feldspars, the parent should be "Potash Feldspar" (owned by the Glazy Admin).
+If adding EPK, SSP, or Helmar Kaolin, the parent should be "Kaolin".

+### Status

+There are currently only three statuses:

+Testing, Production, Discontinued

+**Testing** signifies that a material is not actively being used in the studio.
+After many tests, a material may be designated as **Production** if it begins to be used regularly in the studio.
+A material is changed to **Discontinued** when it is no longer used for some reason, e.g. the mine is no longer active or the material is no longer available for some reason.

+### Country

+Often it can be useful to associate a material with a Country.
+While *theoretical* materials like "Feldspar" don't have a location, others like "Mahavir Feldspar" is tied to a specific mine.
+Some ceramicists prefer to use locally-sourced materials, and the **Country** field can help guide them.